MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 That will always output the version of the Python installation whose <code class="folder">root</code> and <code class="folder">\Scripts</code> folders are the first on the operating system's PATH variable.
 Typically (but not necessarily) that will be the Python installation that was installed most recently.

 To be able to see the versions of <i>all</i> the Python installations on your system, you must use another approach.
-This one assumes that you have installed the <code class="folder">'Python launcher'</code> (see earlier remarks).
-In case you have, open a command line <i>after</i> you have installed <i>all</i> of the required Python versions and type:
+This one assumes that you have installed the <code class="folder">'Python launcher'</code> (as described earlier).
+In case you have, open a command line after you have installed all of the required Python versions and type:

 <code class="snippet">py -0</code>